gabrikid/hardcoreadventureblog/README.md

 Alternatively, there is a profile that can be used as follows:

-> clean install -P mutation-all
+> mvn clean install -P mutation-all

 This will output an html report to **target/pit-reports/**.